wfhallpg/pinewoodgreens.github.io/trash_and_recycling.md

 The [Garbage Grid](https://skydrive.live.com/redir?resid=529E6218CA92DA58%211550) tells you what goes in the recycling bin, what to do with furniture and large appliances, how to dispose of yard trash, and other assorted guides for special item removal.

-[AAA Recycling & Trash Removal Service](http://www.aaatrash.com/) takes away our garbage.
+[Republic Services](http://www.aaatrash.com/) takes away our garbage.
 You can reach them at 703-818-8222.

 ## Put out your Recycling on Fridays